sankha1545/AlienBrains-DoGram-/README.md

-# Do Gram 🐾 | A Facebook Clone Built with React Native & Expo
+# Do Gram 🐾 | A Facbook like application Built with React Native & Expo

 Do Gram is a **React Native Expo**-based social media application designed to replicate the core functionalities of Facebook.
 It offers an intuitive user experience with features such as **stories, reactions, comments, and sharing**, making it an engaging platform for social interactions.